beta

 Dynamic collections, as shown below, can be used when the options come from an external data source such as an API, or update over time.

 Each item has a unique key defined by the data.
-In the example below, the key
+In the example below, the key of each row element is implicitly defined by the id property of the row object.

 See collections to learn more about keys in dynamic collections.